Get blazing fast Teradata queries with these 6 tricks

 COLLECT STATISTICS USING SAMPLE ON COLUMN aPrettyDistinctColumn;

-To check if your statistics are outdated, run a SELECT * on the table and compare it against the estimate in the Execution Plan.
+To verify outdated statistics, execute a SELECT * on the table and compare the outcome with the projected estimate in the Execution Plan.

 SHOW STATISTICS VALUES ON aTable;